-By accepting residency, the resident agrees that the College and its authorized agents and employees, including RL&H Primary Care Health Services, and Public Safety staff, may provide or secure medical care in the event of illness or injury that necessitates such care.
+The College and its authorized agents and employees, including Residential Life & Housing, Primary Care Health Services and Community Safety staff may provide or secure for the student medical care in the event of illness or injury that necessitates such care.
 Medical care may include hospitalization, anesthesia, surgery, and/or other treatment.
-The resident agrees that the College is not liable for any costs or expenses associated with any medical care provided.
-The resident acknowledges that in the event of a health or safety emergency the College may release information about the resident to other persons or entities who may need this information to protect the health or safety of the resident or others.
-Any such disclosures shall be made consistent with the Family Educational Rights and Privacy Act (FERPA).
+The student agrees that the College is not liable for any costs or expenses associated with any medical care provided.
+In the event of a health or safety emergency the College may release information about the student to other persons or entities who may need this information to protect the health or safety of the student or others consistent with the requirements of the Family Educational Rights and Privacy Act (FERPA).

 Reserved Rights of the College

-At the discretion of the College, a resident may be subject to certain conditions for continuing residence.
-This includes, but is not limited to, a change in room assignments or dismissal from College housing for disruptive behavior including, but not limited to, behavior such that a resident cannot adequately take care of their own health and safety in the context of College housing or is a danger to the health and safety of others and/or the community.
+The College reserves the right to dismiss any student from College housing for disruptive behavior, including indications that a student cannot adequately take care of their own health and safety in the context of College housing or is a danger to the health and safety of others.

-The College reserves the right to enter and inspect any room when, at the discretion of staff members, it is deemed necessary for the security and/or maintenance of the residence or for the safety and/or discipline of the residents.
-This includes specifically, but is not limited to, the right to inspect/enter rooms to ensure compliance with rules concerning use of rooms, preservation of clean and sanitary conditions, maintenance, extermination of insects & vermin, fire safety & prevention, compliance with local, state, & federal laws, in preparation for upcoming renovation work, or health & safety reasons.
-Residents cannot refuse access to a College employee or contractor who is in the process of performing the responsibilities of their position and such refusal may lead to disciplinary action.
+The College reserves the right to enter and inspect any room when doing so is necessary for the maintenance of the room or student safety or discipline such as the need to ensure compliance with rules concerning use of rooms, preservation of clean and sanitary conditions, maintenance, extermination of insects and vermin, fire safety and prevention, compliance with local, state and federal laws or in preparation for upcoming renovation work.
+Residents may not refuse access to a College employee or contractor required to perform their duties and such refusal may lead to disciplinary action.